Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Michael Lasser

 Okay.
-And Shelly, I think you didn’t [indiscernible] comment on traffic earlier in response to a question.
-You said it was steady, but you also mentioned that conversion rate was up.
-So [indiscernible] that traffic is down, is that right?
+And Shelly, I think you didn’t necessarily comment on traffic earlier in response to a question.
+You said it was steady …

+… but you also mentioned that conversion rate was up.
+So it would suggest that traffic is down, is that right?

 Shelly Ibach